konfetti-app/konfetti-backend/README.md

 This is the work-in-progress rewrite of the Konfetti App backend.
-Find the App (frontend) at [https://github.com/konfetti-app/konfetti-app](https://github.com/konfetti-app/konfetti-app) and the current (production) version at [https://github.com/rootzoll/konfetti-app](https://github.com/rootzoll/konfetti-app)
+Find the App (frontend) at [https://github.com/konfetti-app/konfetti-app](https://github.com/konfetti-app/konfetti-app) and the earlier prototype version at [https://github.com/rootzoll/konfetti-app](https://github.com/rootzoll/konfetti-app)

 ## Usage (Docker)